Frequently asked questions

 Contact the PhD Office (dottorati@unito.it) to obtain your invitation letter and register with the online platform Universitaly to submit your visa application.
 Please, inform the PhD Office once you have submitted your application by Universitaly.

-For support in the administrative procedures required to apply for the residence permit, you can contact the Incoming Office (office.incoming@unito.it), that will help you in dealing with procedures.
+For support in the administrative procedures required to apply for the residence permit, you can contact the International Welcome Office (international.welcome@unito.it), that will help you in dealing with procedures.
 Furthermore, you can ask the PhD Office to prepare a letter, to be presented to Questura (Police headquarters), certifying your enrollment in a Ph.D.
 Program.

 For information about any health policies and the Italian National Health Service (Servizio Sanitario Nazionale-SSN) you can see the webpage Health and insurance, on the UniTo portal, or the EDISU website